AliceO2Group/WebUi/docs/tutorial/time-server.md

-# Time server
+# Tutorial - Time server

-We are going to build a time server allowing a user to get a remote date.
+This tutorial explains how to develop a time server that pushes time updates to client side.

 You will learn:
-* how to create a new project using this framework
+* How to create a new project based on this framework
-* how to start it and see it in action
+* How to launch it
-* how to build a web application using [hyperscript](../guide/hyperscript-vnode.md)
+* How to build a web user interface using [hyperscript](../guide/hyperscript-vnode.md)
-* how communication is made between client and server
-* how to change the interface
+* How server communicates with client

-### Start a new project
+### Starting a new project

-First we will use the existing documentation to start a new project.
+At first use the [project skeleton](../skeleton/README.md) to start a new project.

-Just follow the instruction [here from the skeleton](../skeleton/README.md).

-You have now a client/server working.
-Click on `++` and `--` to change the local counter.
+This will provide you with sample web application.
+Open it in the browser and click on `++` and `--` to change the local counter.
-You can also click on the two other button to ask the remote date of the server.
+You can also click on the two other buttons to request the server to push a current date.

-### Overview of the architecture

-In your project you can see this files and folders:
+### Files overview

-* package.json - contains de dependencies
+* package.json - dependencies and scripts
-* config.js - contains the configuration, a basic one here
+* config.js - basic configuration
-* index.js - the server main file
+* index.js - server main file
-* public - folder with the web application
+* public - folder with client side application
 * public/Model.js - the root class of your model
 * public/view.js - the root function of the view
-* public/index.html - the page seen by users, containing the controller
+* public/index.html - main web pages, contains controller

-When you need to create more models, you can follow [this guide on how to scale](../guide/scale-app.md) your application.
+If you need to create additional model just follow the guide on [how to scale](../guide/scale-app.md) your application.

-### Server side
+### Explaining server side

-Open the `index.js` file at the root of the skeleton.
+Open the `index.js` file in an editor.

-To understand all classes and methods you will need to read the [backend API reference](../reference/backend.md).

-First we import those tools to create a web server and socket server. `@aliceo2/aliceo2-gui` is the package you installed before with `npm install --save`.
+First line is responsible for importing framework modules: `HttpServer`, `Log`, `WebSocket`, `WebSocketMessage`.

 ```js
 const {HttpServer, Log, WebSocket, WebSocketMessage} = require('@aliceo2/aliceo2-gui');
 ```

-Before instanciating it, we need to require the configuration file.
-It is good practice to put it at the root of your project.
+Then the configuration file is loaded.
+It is good practice to include it in the root file of your project.
 Prefer using a `js` file instead of `json` to allow comments on values.

 ```js
 const config = require('./config.js');
 ```

-Then we instanciate the servers and expose the public folder we seen before.
+Afterwards an instanciate of the HTTP and WebSocket servers is created and `./public` folder serveed.

 ```js
 const http = new HttpServer(config.http, config.jwt);